videolan/x265/doc/reST/cli.rst

        This option should be coupled with analysis-mode option, --refine-level 10.
        The ctu size of load should be double the size of save.
 Default 0.

+.. option:: --refine-intra

+	Enables refinement of intra blocks in current encode.
+Evaluates all intra modes for blocks of size one smaller than the min-cu-size of the incoming analysis data from the previous encode.
+Default disabled.

+.. option:: --refine-inter-depth

+	Enables refinement of inter blocks in current encode.
+Evaluates all inter modes for blocks of size one smaller than the min-cu-size of the incoming analysis data from the previous encode.
+Default disabled.

 Options which affect the transform unit quad-tree, sometimes referred to as the residual quad-tree (RQT).